Andrée Borrel: Parachuted into France

-On the night of 25 September 1942 (the night after their parachute drop was aborted due to the signals in the drop zone being incorrect), Borrel ("Denise") and Lise de Baissac ("Odile") became the first female SOE agents to be parachuted into occupied France, as part of operation "Whitebeam" to set up resistance networks in Paris and Northern France (circuits and sub-circuits).
+On the night of 24 September 1942 (the night after their parachute drop was aborted due to the signals in the drop zone being incorrect), Borrel ("Denise") and Lise de Baissac ("Odile") left England in a RAF Whitley and become the first female SOE agents to parachute into German-occupied France early on the morning of 25 September, as part of operation "Whitebeam" to set up resistance networks in Paris and Northern France (circuits and sub-circuits).
 They were flown in from RAF Tempsford.
-Borrel dropped first, while they both landed in a field near the village of Mer, not far from the river Loire, about 160 km southeast of Paris, and were picked up by members of a local resistance team.
+Borrel dropped first, while they both landed in a field in the village of Saint-Laurent-Nouan, not far from the river Loire, about 160 km southeast of Paris, and were picked up by members of a local resistance team.
 Years later de Baissac recalled the experience:

 As it happens, we went twice.
 The pilot wouldn't drop us the first time because the lights of the landing field were not quite accurate, so we had to come all the way back, which was very trying.
 You were squashed in that little place with a parachute on your back and your legs drawn up, and, of course, there was the danger too.
 Back in England they told us the reception committee had a man missing so they couldn't place the lights for the signal the way they were supposed to.
 We went back again the next night.
 We sat on the floor of the airplane [a Whitley bomber], much too tense for conversation, which in any case was not possible because of the noise.
 I don't remember how long it was until the dispatcher opened the hole, which meant we were arriving.
 We crept nearer, getting our legs into position.
 We had drawn straws and luck gave Andrée the first jump.
 I went immediately after her.
 You had to jump very quickly, one right after the other, because the plane is going on and you might be dropped very far from each other.